Buttons: Use the toolbar buttons to change the displays:

 - Tap the waveform monitor to show Intensity and Overlay sliders.
 These control the brightness of the waveform trace and the scale overlay.
 Tap the waveform monitor again to hide the controls.

 As you adjust ISO and shutter, the aperture will change accordingly.
-When you have the values you want, tap the light meter display again to dismiss the controls.
+Use the sliders for coarse adjustments; use the -|+ stepper for fine-tuning.
+When you have the values you want, tap the light meter display again to dismiss the controls, or wait three seconds for them to disappear by themselves.

 Settings and Info lets you adjust settings and see program info and help: